medic/cht-docs/content/en/core/guides/android/releasing.md

 _Only CHT Android_

-If the release only contains a new flavor but is based in the last version, tag it with the same version that the last one plus a number suffix separated with a `-`, e.g. if the last version was `v1.2.3`, tag it as `v1.2.3-1`.
-In this case there is no need to publish again the reference apps in the Play Store, or to announce the release in the forum if it's not relevant.
+If the release only contains a new flavor but is based on the last version, tag it with the same version that the last one plus a number suffix separated with a `-`, e.g. if the last version was `v1.2.3`, tag it as `v1.2.3-1`.
+In this case there is no need to publish again the reference apps in the Play Store, or to announce the release in the forum if isn't relevant.